Doctor Occult: Fictional character biography

 The fictional character's origin was revealed in Secret Origins (vol. 2) #17.
-(August 1987) by E. Nelson Bridewell and Roy Thomas.
-They depicted him and his partner Rose Psychic being slated as human sacrifices at the hands of a demonic cult, but were rescued by a shadowy group called "The Seven".
-The two were later trained in the use of occult magics themselves.
-Thirty-six years later, Doctor Occult establishes a detective agency and joins the All-Star Squadron during World War II.
-After Occult sacrifices his soul to defeat the Stalker, Rose fuses with him to save his life.
-Occult has used sorcery to halt his aging, causing him to appear middle-aged despite being born in the late 1800s.
+(August 1987) by E. Nelson Bridwell and Roy Thomas.
+They depicted him and a woman (the future Rose Psychic) being kidnapped by a demonic cult to be sacrificed but were rescued by a shadowy group of magicians called "The Seven".
+Recognizing that both Occult and Psychic had magical potential, the Seven took them away for a number of years to study and learn the mystic arts.

-In 1991, Occult appeared in The Books of Magic, written by Neil Gaiman.
-He, Mister E, the Phantom Stranger, and John Constantine mentor Timothy Hunter and guide him to become a powerful magician.
+Thirty-six years later, Doctor Occult opened up his own detective agency, specializing in crimes of a mystical nature and during World War II he joined the All-Star Squadron.
+At some point, Occult and Rose were fused into one being; the exact circumstances vary between stories.
+Occult's use of sorcery has largely negated his body's aging process, causing him to appear middle-aged despite being born in the late 1800s.

+In 1991, Neil Gaiman brought the character back into the spotlight with a prominent supporting role in The Books of Magic.
+In the third issue he acts as Tim Hunter's guide to otherworlds.
+When visiting Faerie, he takes the form of Rose Psychic.
+Hunter's other guides are Mister E, the Phantom Stranger, and John Constantine, the last of whom sarcastically nicknames the group the Trenchcoat Brigade.
+The four would return later at a summons from Hunter, who, having lost everything at that point, needs a new direction in life.

 In Day of Judgment, Occult joins the Sentinels of Magic, a group created to prevent artifacts such as the Spear of Destiny from falling into the wrong hands.

-Occult appears as a main character in Reign in Hell, where he enters Hell to find Rose Psychic.
+Occult appears as a main character in Reign in Hell, where he enters Hell to find and release the soul of Rose Psychic.

-In The New 52, Occult is depicted as the keeper of the House of Secrets.
-In the DC All In series Justice League Unlimited (vol. 2), he joins the expanded Justice League.
+In The New 52, Occult is depicted as caretaker of the House of Secrets.
+In the series Justice League Unlimited (vol. 2), he joins the expanded Justice League.

+In the series New History of the DC Universe, it is revealed that Doctor Occult was a member of the Justice Society Dark.